 We are very excited to announce that our owner, Ron Ray has been published on one of the nation’s leading financial websites.
-His article, Four Pillars to a Successful Retirement, can be read below or accessed on the CNN Money website by clicking the link.
+His article, Four Pillars to a Successful Retirement, can be read below or accessed on the Newsweek website by clicking the link.
 Give us a call to Stress Test your retirement plan.

 By Ronald D. Ray, Turning 65 Solutions

 The key to living a happy, healthy, and wealthy life for the rest of your life is simply having four legs under your retirement table.
 Those four legs are:

 - Health care

 You can expect to spend a third of your life in retirement.
 If you are missing any of these pieces, your retirement could be compromised, and this may force you to change your overall strategy or, even worse, go back to work.